Decemberunderground: Critical response

 Decemberunderground received generally positive reviews.
 The review aggregator Metacritic awarded the album a 72 out of 100, based on 15 reviews.

 Entertainment Weekly awarded the album a grade of B+, and called it a further development of the band's earlier shift to "an eerie, metal-edged Cure sound", with Decemberunderground representing "the most melodically acute distillation of that style yet," unlike their previous studio album Sing the Sorrow, which they awarded a D. AllMusic awarded the album 4 out of 5 stars, saying the band's "ever-evolving goth-punk" sound is present on Decemberunderground in a "tighter and lighter" form, showing that the "core of AFI's sound never strays too far from what listeners have grown to love about them in the first place."

 Rolling Stone awarded the album 3 out of 5 stars, one less star than their review of Sing the Sorrow, and claimed that "something isn't right in the world of AFI," because of their pop-rock musical structure "that would be at home on the soundtrack to the next Spider-Man movie".

 Commercial performance and accolades

 It debuted at number one on the Billboard 200, selling 182,000 copies in its first week of being released.
 The album was certified gold by the Recording Industry Association of America (RIAA) on August 30, 2006, and has sold at least 993,000 copies in the United States as of September 2009.
-The album was eligible for platinum certification in 2007 and received it from RIAA in 2013.
+The album was eligible for platinum certification in 2007 and received it from the RIAA in 2013.

 Cleveland.com ranked "Miss Murder" at number 45 on their list of the top 100 pop-punk songs.
 Alternative Press ranked "Miss Murder" at number 30 on their list of the best 100 singles from the 2000s.